mnaberez/py65/docs/index.rst

     Unlike the VICE monitor, Py65Mon's ``load`` command does not expect the first two bytes to be a Commodore-style load address.
-It will start reading the file at byte 0, not byte 2.
+It will start reading the data at byte 0, not byte 2.

   If the filename is a URL, it will be retrieved::